50 Tips for Writing for the Web

 Don't Lose Your Head(ings)

-27. Use content headings to answer questions and introduce key words or messages.
-Click to Tweet
+27. Use content headings to answer questions and introduce keywords or messages.

 Use clear, short, descriptive headings for each section